Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 Best for: Buyers and sellers

-When buying and selling on Facebook Marketplace, it’s sometimes convenient to meet up at someone’s house, but the experts we spoke with recommended against this unless you can verify the person’s identity or they’re known to you already, like a neighbor.
-Whenever it’s possible, meet in a public, well-lit place such as a police station, fast food restaurant or shopping mall.
+When buying and selling on Facebook Marketplace, it’s sometimes convenient to meet up at someone’s house, but the experts recommend against this unless you can verify the person’s identity or they’re known to you already, like a neighbor.
+Whenever possible, meet in a public, well-lit place, such as a police station, fast-food restaurant or shopping mall.

-Why?
-“You just don’t want to be in a situation where they know where you live, and the next thing you know, you get a home invasion,” says McKeon.
-A common reason to sell out of your home is the struggle to move heavy furniture.
-In this case, he advises renting a truck.
-It’s less convenient, yes.
-But ultimately, it’s more important to protect your privacy than to make a quick $50.
+“You just don’t want to be in a situation where they know where you live, and the next thing you know, you get a home invasion,” McKeon says.
+For heavy items like furniture, he advises renting a truck.
+It’s less convenient, yes, but it’s important to protect your privacy.

 Enlist a buddy